hitherejoe/ComposeAcademy/academy/material/alert_dialog.md

 ---

+## Constructors

-There is a two conctructors available to create an Alert Dialog composable
+There is a two conctructors available to create an Alert Dialog composable.

+The first defines a clear contract for using a single confirm and dismiss button:

 ```kotlin
 @Composable